vacp2p/vac.dev/_posts/2019-07-19-p2p-data-sync-for-mobile.md

 ## Future work

-There are many enhancements that can be made and desirable.
+There are many enhancements that can be made and are desirable.
 Let's outline a few.

 1. Data sync clients.
 Examples of actual usage of data sync, with more interesting domain semantics.
 This also includes usage of sequence numbers and DAGs to know what content is missing and ought to be synced.